-This year, I am on a cleaning mission to convert to all natural cleaning products for my home.
+This year, I am on a mission to convert to all natural cleaning products for my home.
 I started this process last year when I was cleaning the house for our Christmas party and I was testing out different window/glass cleaners.
-Since then, I've been doing further research into all-natural homemade cleaners, and thought I'd share the first lot of recipes with you today, as I've had great success with them.
+Since then, I've been doing further research into all-natural homemade cleaners, and thought I'd share the first lot of recipes with you today, as I've had great success with them!

-One big reason for my conversion to all-natural cleaning products was definitely to save money, but I also didn't want to be using a lot of nasty chemicals around the home, particularly now we have children.
+One big reason for my conversion to all-natural cleaning products was definitely to save money, but I also didn't want to be using a lot of nasty chemicals around the home, particularly now that we have children.
 Green cleaning is an interesting topic to look into - I recommend the following articles: Wellness Mama, Living Well Spending Less, and IHeart Organizing.
 From researching and trialling different formulas, I came up with some recipes that work for me.

 A quick spray with water and a gentle rub with the microfibre...

-The glass cleaning mixture was a simple recipe of 1/4 cup vinegar, 1/2 tsp dishwashing detergent and 2 cups of water.
+The glass cleaning mixture I made was a simple recipe of 1/4 cup vinegar, 1/2 tsp dishwashing detergent and 2 cups of water.
 A few squirts of this paired with the glass microfibre cloth and a second dry cloth were fantastic for cleaning all of our mirrors and the interior windows.

-I have been using the following recipe for an all purpose cleaner for 3 months now and love it.
+I have been using the following recipe as an all purpose cleaner for 3 months now and love it.
 I had never heard of castile soap before, but it really is a wonder product.
 You can use it as a body or hand wash, a household cleaner, to wash fruit and vegetables, or to clean the oven.
 The recipe I use for an all-purpose cleaner for the kitchen and bathroom (recipe found here) is 1 cup water, 1 tbsp castile soap and 10 drops of essential oil.
 It has a lovely fresh smell and cleans beautifully.
 I love that is completely natural so I don't have to worry about inhaling nasty fumes when cleaning.

 I'll be back next week with a few more recipes including all-natural laundry detergent, stain removal and oven cleaner.
 I've had fantastic results with them all so far, especially the laundry detergent!